-Review: WorldRemit international money transfers January 2020
+Review: WorldRemit money transfers

->

-> WorldRemit sends money to over 140 countries worldwide, although the transfer types vary depending on the country.
+WorldRemit sends money to over 140 countries worldwide, although the transfer types vary depending on the country.
 There are countries who do not appear on the list at all, including: Afghanistan, Iran, Iraq, Kuwait, North Korea, Syria, and Belize.
 You can check out the full list of currencies here, but some of the more popular ones that WorldRemit lets you send to are:

 - CNY Chinese yuan

 - INR Indian rupee

 - LBP Lebanese pound

 - VND Vietnamese dong

 What types of transfers can you make with WorldRemit from the Philippines?